 How To Tackle Clutter

-While it may take more than a weekend to fully rid yourself of all the clutter in your home, you must start somewhere.
-Usually, a huge dose of decluttering is just what you need to shock yourself into making the commitment to purge ruthlessly.
-I suggest you dedicate yourself to starting with a weekend purge party.
+While it may take more than a weekend to rid yourself of all the clutter in your home fully, you must start somewhere.
+Usually, a huge dose of decluttering is just what you need to shock yourself into committing to purge ruthlessly.

 Here’s how you can prepare to make it happen: